• Skip to primary navigation

 2014

-Springfield Safe Youth Project opens to provide drop-in after-school services to at-risk children in the 4th through 6th grade.
+Springfield Safe Youth Project opens to provide drop-in after-school services to youth in grades four to six.

 2017